Quickstart¶

 ax[i].set_yticks([])

-Anisotropic Diffusion example¶
+Anisotropic Diffusion Example¶

-to define and solve an anisotropic diffusion problem:
+Let's see how we can use jaxdf to define and solve an anisotropic diffusion problem.

 The anisotropic diffusion equation can be represented as: